 During your run

-Follow the points above and you will have 75-90 mins of energy stored up for your run.
+Follow the points above and you will have 75-90mins of energy stored up for your run.
 Again, it’s useful to think about how long your event will take to complete.
 If it will take this long (or longer) then you might want to take on board some energy during the event.
-There is a Clif feed station on all 10 mile, half marathon and marathon course, (the location will be detailed on the event guide) the station will be giving out Clif Shots Energy Gel's and Clif Bloks Energy Chews these will provide muscles with easy-to-digest carbohydrate in as little as 5-10 minutes.
-Each Clif Blok is good for 15 mins of running and each Clif Shot 45 mins, they are formulated to provide working muscles with a continuous supply of energy to help sustain your level for longer.
-If you plan to use the feed station make sure you have used these products before.
+In 10mile or half marathon events, CLIF BLOKS ENERGY CHEWS and CLIF SHOT ENERGY GEL will be available on the course and will provide muscles with easy-to-digest carbohydrate in as little as five to ten minutes.
+For those taking part in shorter 5km or 10km runs, you will need to carry your own energy with you if you think you will need it based on your predicted finishing time.
+Spread out when you eat them (one Blok every 10-15mins is about right) to provide working muscles with a continuous supply of energy to help sustain your level for longer.

 After the event (or training for that matter!):